Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Results

-\Cref{fig:DBAH} (a) illustrates the DPAH model.
-At time $t$, a source node $p$ is selected with a probability proportional to its activity.
+\Cref{fig:DBAH} (a) illustrates the generation of a network using the {DPAH}~model.
+First, $n$ labeled nodes are created.
+In this example $n=8$.
+Then, at time $t$, node $p$ is selected as source node with a probability proportional to its activity.
 Then, $p$ connects to an existing node $j$ with a probability related to their pair-wise homophily $h_{pj}$ and preferential attachment that is based on $k^{in}_{j}$, the in-degree of node $j$.
-By this process, we ensure that the out-degree and in-degree distribution of nodes follow a seemingly power-law distribution that have been observed in many large social networks \cite{voitalov2019scale}.
+By this process, we ensure that the out- and in-degree distributions of nodes follow seemingly power-law distributions that have been observed in many large social networks \cite{voitalov2019scale}.
 The algorithm stops once the network reaches an expected density.
 Note that source nodes can be either new nodes joining the network for the first time (e.g., node $p$ at time $t$) or existing nodes (e.g., node $l$ at time $t+1$).
+Since the network size is given, ``a node joining the network for the first time'' is a 0-degree node that has been selected to create its first edge.
 Once a source node connects to a target node successfully, the source node becomes available in the next rounds to become a target candidate.
 This means that in the beginning the model faces a cold start problem since there are no existing (target) nodes to connect to.
 Thus, the first 1\% of new edges are between a source node (drawn from the activity distribution) and any other node with probability as in \Cref{eq:PAH}.
+For the sake of completeness we show the computation of local and global disparities of this network in \Cref{fig:DBAH} (b).